Spanish irregular verbs: Stem-vowel changes

 There are two kinds of changes that can affect stem vowels of some Spanish verbs: diphthongization and vowel raising.
 Both changes affect -e- or -o- in the last (or only) syllable of a verb stem.
 Diphthongization changes -e- to -ie-, and -o- to -ue-.
 Vowel raising changes the mid vowels -e- and -o- to the corresponding high vowels: -i- and -u- respectively.
 Some verbs, in their various forms, can exhibit both kinds of changes (e.g. sentir, siente, sintió (e-ie-i); dormir, duerme, durmió) (o-ue-u).

 Diphthongization

-Some verbs with -e- or -o- in their stem are inherently diphthongizing, whereas others are not: their identities must be learned individually.

-In a diphthongizing verb, the change turns -e- into -ie- and -o- into -ue- when the syllable in question is stressed, which in effect happens only in the singular persons and third-person plural of the present indicative and present subjunctive, and in the imperative (all other tenses and forms are stressed on their endings, not their stems).
-The dictionary form always has the vowel, not the diphthong, because, in the infinitive form, the stress is on the ending, not the stem.
-Exceptionally, the -u- of jugar (u-ue -gar, -jugar) and the -i- of adquirir and inquirir (i-ie) also are subject to diphthongization (juega, etc.; adquiere, etc.).
+The identities of verbs that diphthongize -e- to -ie- and -o- to -ue- are not marked and must be learned individually.
+In a diphthongizing verb, the change occurs when the stem syllable is stressed, which in effect happens only in the singular persons and third-person plural of the present tense and in the imperative.
+In the other forms, including the infinitive, are stressed on their endings, not their stems.
+Exceptionally, the -u- of jugar (u-ue -gar, -jugar) and the -i- of verbs derived from querer like inquirir (i-ie) also are subject to diphthongization (juega; inquiere).

-In word-initial position, *ie- is written ye- (errar > yerro) (e-ie > ye) and *ue- is written hue- (oler > huele) (o-ue > hue, oler).
+Word-initially, *ie- is written ye- (errar > yerro) (e-ie > ye) and *ue- is written hue- (oler > huele) (o-ue > hue, oler).
 Also, the -ue- diphthong is written -üe- after g, with the diaeresis to indicate that the letter is not silent (avergonzarse > me avergüenzo) (reflexive, go-güe -zar).